This is the most (relatively speaking) step-intensive recipe I have posted to date…. but it is SO GOOD that I just had to share it with you.

 Source: Crazy Sexy Kitchen, Kris Carr

 - I toast a generous amount of the cumin & coriander seeds, then save the extra for later use.
 Saute pan?
 I use a small iron skillet.
+I also a heaping tsp of each of the seeds.

 - coconut or grapeseed oil could be used in place of olive oil